esenecal/startup/notes.md

 ## AWS

 My IP address is: 35.168.46.138
+Domain name: hstart260.click
 Launching my AMI I initially put it on a private subnet.
 Even though it had a public IP address and the security group was right, I wasn't able to connect to it.

+You use Route 53 Hosted zones to connect your IP address and domain name. * allows for there to be subdomains.

 To run it in ssh:
 ```bash